 The 49 plus Rule for single transaction cover

 Local costs – i.e. supplies and services sourced in the buyer’s country – can be included in cover.
-Pursuant to the OECD Consensus OECD-Consensus (PDF, 1,4 MB) such an inclusion is possible in connection with credit-funded transactions with a repayment term of more than two years up to a maximum amount of 23% of the total order value.
+Pursuant to the OECD Consensus OECD-Consensus such an inclusion is possible in connection with credit-funded transactions with a repayment term of more than two years up to a maximum amount of 28.6 % (for OECD high-income countries) or 33.3 % (for all other countries) of the total order value.

 Extended 49-plus rule within the framework of the Special Renewable Energies Initiative

 Cover is available under the Federal Government export credit insurance scheme for transactions in the field of renewable energies that include up to 70 % foreign-sourced goods or services.
 Furthermore, the Special Renewable Energies Initiative provides for greater flexibility in financing local costs.

 If the proportion of foreign-sourced goods and local costs exceed 49 %, you can get a non-binding indication of whether export credit cover can be granted even before submitting an application by making an informal preliminary inquiry, which is free of charge.
 Making a preliminary inquiry is, of course, voluntary and not a prerequisite for submitting an application for cover.
 The advantage for you is that you gain planning security already early on during the negotiation phase preceding the conclusion of a business transaction.

 To make a preliminary inquiry, please send us an email with a project outline.
 This project outline should include:

 - reasons for the high proportion of foreign content

 - importance of the project for you as exporter and your operations in Germany